July 10 - 14, 2019

 If you would like, you can purchase a copy HERE.

 You are free to bring and use whatever tools you like.
-We will reach out to you in the weeks before the workshop to let you know what tools we recommend.
+We have posted a supply list above with the tools we recommend.
 SP CREATE is a line of tools custom-made for working with cold wax, brayers and squeegees in a range of sizes to fit all needs.
 Jerry will have some of the squeegees and brayers available for purchase at the workshop, although there will not necessarily be enough for everyone.
 You can purchase them HERE if you would like to get familiar with them before the workshop or if you want to make sure you have them for use at the workshop.

 getting to the studio & parking

-My studio address is 650 University Ave, Berkeley.
-University Avenue at my address is actually an overpass.
-My building is UNDER the overpass.
+Jerry’s studio address is 650 University Ave, Berkeley.
+University Avenue at that address is actually an overpass.
+The building is UNDER the overpass.
 You MUST enter the driveway from 2nd Street.
 Approach 2nd Street from either Hearst or Addison (see map above).

 Parking is on 2nd Street or directly under the overpass.
-My building is across the underpass from the lumberyard (see photos of my building).
+Jerry’s building is across the underpass from the lumberyard (see photos of my building).

 If you use Uber, Lyft, or GPS, sometimes it is easier to find the building by using the address: 2009 Second Street, Berkeley.
 That address will bring you to the driveway entrance where the pink arrow is in the image above.